luyadev/luya/docs/guide/concept-headless.md

 ![API User overview](https://raw.githubusercontent.com/luyadev/luya/master/docs/guide/img/api-user-overview.png "API User overview")

+In order to see the API Users menu make sure to use luya-admin module in version ~1.1.0 and your group has all permissions.

 ## Make calls

 In order to make calls to the LUYA Admin APIs you can either use your own library or the [LUYA headless client](https://github.com/luyadev/luya-headless) which provides a very easy to use wrapper.
 The headless client will be continuously developed in order to match the changing needs of a true headless system.